dominique jackson on hosting nyc's pride parade, 'pose,' and how ballroom saved her life

 How did you find a sense of community in the ball scene in New York?

-The ball scene saved my life.
-I found out about it when I was living in Baltimore, before I even came to New York.
+Yes, the ball scene saved my life.
+I found out about the ball scene when I was living in Baltimore, before I even came to New York.
 It was because of the ballroom scene that I came to New York and despite all the struggles I had to endure, it was because of the ballroom scene that I was able to stay in New York.

 How inclusive was it?